ta05/ta05.github.io/Work-Day-Scheduler/README.md

 ## Description

-The Work Day Scheduler Assignment was to create a website where the user is presented with a daily planner interface.
+The Work Day Scheduler is a daily planner interface.
 The planner is segmented into hour blocks and color-coded for past, present and future hours.
 The events will have been saved and displayed.

 When the user opens up the website
 Then the user is presented with a daily schedule interface with today's date.